Case Interview Types: Master Common Ones Before Your Interview

 That sounds plausible.
 If your answer showed that the market for organic toothpaste was larger than U.S. GDP, it would be a clear indication that you made a mistake somewhere along the way.

-For the 4 types of math problems you’ll be asked to compute as part of case studies, read this article.
+For the 4 types of math problems you’ll be asked to compute as part of case studies, read Case Interview Math.

 How To Make the Most of Case Interview Practice Time